publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831p–1.md

         (1) __In general__

-            Standards under subsections (a), (b), and (c) of this section shall be prescribed by regulation or guideline.
+            Standards under subsections (a), (b), and (c) shall be prescribed by regulation or guideline.
 Such regulations or guidelines may not prescribe standards that set a specific level or range of compensation for directors, officers, or employees of insured depository institutions.

         (2) __Applicability of other laws__